ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 The rule here is that keys belong to their clockwise successor on the ring.

 Now let's say our old friend the Aardvark wants to move in.
 In our particular scheme, `"aardvark"` hashes to `62`, so we repeat the same process as before:

 ![Dynamo Node Ring 2](./img/L19%20Ring%202.png)

 There is no node at location `62`, so we continue clockwise around the ring, passing go, collecting $200 and encountering `M1`.
 So, `"aardvark"` will be stored in node `M1`.

 ### Key Replication

 Dynamo also uses this scheme to decide where a key should be replicated.

 If we assume that the ring's replication factor is 3, then this means every key must be stored on a total of 3 nodes &mdash; but how do we decide which three nodes?
 The approach here is the following:

 * Every key has a *"home"* node.
-This is the node the key is stored on using the *scan clockwise* approach described above.
+   This is the node on which the key is stored using the *scan clockwise* approach described above.
 * Once the key is stored on the home node, it is then forwarded to the next clockwise node around the ring and stored there too.
 * The key continues to be forwarded clockwise around the ring until it has been stored in the correct number of replicas.